doitintl/kube-no-trouble/README.md

 # Kube No Trouble - `kubent`

-*Easily check your cluster for use of deprecated APIs*
+__*Easily check your cluster for use of deprecated APIs*__

-Kubernetes 1.16 is slowly starting to roll out not only across various managed Kubernetes offerings, and with that come a lot of API deprecations.
+Kubernetes 1.16 is slowly starting to roll out, not only across various managed Kubernetes offerings, and with that come a lot of API deprecations[1][1].

-*Kube No Trouble (`kubent`)* is a simple tool to check whether you're using any of these API versions in your cluster and therefore should upgrade your workloads first before upgrading your Kubernetes cluster.
+*Kube No Trouble (__`kubent`__)* is a simple tool to check whether you're using any of these API versions in your cluster and therefore should upgrade your workloads first, before upgrading your Kubernetes cluster.

 This tool will be able to detect deprecated APIs depending on how you deploy your resources, as we need the original manifest to be stored somewhere.
 In